sleeptoken/zettelkasten/Remote Thought/Clickjacking.md

 Protection against CSRF attacks is often provided by the use of a CSRF token: a session-specific, single-use number or nonce.
 Clickjacking attacks are not mitigated by the CSRF token as a target session is established with content loaded from an authentic website and with all requests happening on-domain.
 CSRF tokens are placed into requests and passed to the server as part of a normally behaved session.
 The difference compared to a normal user session is that the process occurs within a hidden `iframe`.

 in clickjaking you got to place an `iframe` in another website and align the buttons in the `iframe` with the buttons on the other website using `css` and reduce transparency of the `iframe` to 0.00001 so that the victim couldn't make out.
+#### Frame busting scripts

+ - Clickjacking attacks are possible whenever websites can be framed.
+Therefore, preventative techniques are based upon restricting the framing capability for websites.
+ - A common client-side protection enacted through the web browser is to use frame busting or frame breaking scripts.
+These can be implemented via proprietary browser JavaScript add-ons or extensions such as NoScript.
+ - As frame busters are JavaScript then the browser's security settings may prevent their operation or indeed the browser might not even support JavaScript.
+An effective attacker workaround against frame busters is to use the HTML5 iframe sandbox attribute.
+When this is set with the allow-forms or allow-scripts values and the allow-top-navigation value is omitted then the frame buster script can be neutralized as the iframe cannot check whether or not it is the top window:

 ### References
 https://portswigger.net/web-security/learning-paths/clickjacking